-Once you get CleanMyMac X, click the Updater tab in the sidebar.
+- Once you get CleanMyMac X, click the Updater tab in the sidebar.

-Click Select All above the app list
+- Click Select All above the app list.

-Now, click Update
+- Now, click Update.

-4. macOS 10.15 Catalina running slow
+4. macOS Catalina is running slow

 - Disable the fileproviderd process

-Go to Launchpad > Activity monitor
+Go to Launchpad > Activity Monitor.

 Here you’ll need to figure out what process is eating up the most resources.
 Watch out for the processes named mds and fileproviderd.
 If they take up 80-100% of CPU, try closing them using the [X] button above.